Terry Semel: Interest in buying Google

-Lost chance to take over Facebook
+Interest in buying Facebook

 Semel was given the mandate by Yahoo Board to buy Facebook for up to 1.2 billion dollars, Mark Zuckerberg having asked a price of one billion dollars.
 He tried to make it nonetheless for $850,000,000, and Zuckerberg stopped the negotiating process.

 Resignation

 Semel resigned as CEO due in part to pressure from shareholders' dissatisfaction over his compensation (in 2006, salary $1, stock options worth $70 million) and performance.

-Semel ended his six-year tenure as chief executive officer Monday, June 18, 2007, and handed over the reins to co-founder Jerry Yang in the Internet icon's latest attempt to regain investor confidence.
+Semel ended his six-year tenure as chief executive officer on June 18, 2007, and handed over the reins to co-founder Jerry Yang in the Internet icon's latest attempt to regain investor confidence.
 At age 64, Semel remained chairman in a non-executive role.
 Besides naming Yang as its new CEO, Yahoo appointed Susan Decker as its president.
 Having recently been promoted to oversee Yahoo's advertising operations, Decker had widely been regarded as Semel's heir apparent.
 He later resigned from his post as non-executive chairman from Yahoo completely on January 31, 2008.

 Other activities

-Semel is Co-Chair Emeritus of the board of trustees of the Los Angeles County Museum of Art (LACMA) In 1995, he received the Golden Plate Award of the American Academy of Achievement.
-In 2005, he was given the UCLA Medal, that University's highest honor, and the "Legend in Leadership Award" from the Chief Executive Leadership Institute of the Yale School of Management.
+Semel is Co-Chair Emeritus of the board of trustees of the Los Angeles County Museum of Art (LACMA) In 2005, he was given the UCLA Medal, that University's highest honor, and the "Legend in Leadership Award" from the Chief Executive Leadership Institute of the Yale School of Management.